 “I canceled my plan, and ended up having not only to pay the penalty, but I also owed the government for a need-based subsidy I qualified for through the health insurance marketplace for the months I was insured,” she recalls.
 It was a nightmare.

 “My entire tax return was gone and I owed several hundred dollars to boot, plus a couple hundred in medical bills for the doctor’s visits my insurance denied while I was insured since my deductible hadn't been met!”

 Casey says she plans to avoid high-injury-risk situations as much as possible.
 She also tries to keep her immune system healthy with vitamins.

-She also said that it’s degrading to depend on organizations that offer free or reduced cost medical care even though she’s a working adult.
+She also says that it’s degrading to depend on organizations that offer free or reduced-cost medical care even though she’s a working adult.

 “I'm 30 years old back at Planned Parenthood for birth control like when I was a teenager and didn't want my parents to know.
 The [Obamacare] system did not work in my favor!” she says.

 The costs for getting out of Obamacare can vary, depending on your situation.

 Like Casey, you could end up owing the subsidy you were granted.
 Plus, if you elect to decline or cancel your health insurance, you will be responsible for paying a tax penalty.
 This is called the “individual shared responsibility payment.”
 This penalty is theoretically meant to help make up for how much you are ‘costing' the government by not paying for health insurance.